AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Gregory was devoted to the memory of Origen as his spiritual godfather, and teacher, as were his saintly brother and sister.
-He has well been called \"the flower of orthodoxy.\" He declared that Christ \"frees mankind from their wickedness, healing the very inventor of wickedness.\" He asks: \"What is then the scope of St. Paul\'s argument in this place?
-That the nature of evil shall one day be wholly exterminated, and divine, immortal goodness embrace within itself all intelligent natures; so that of all who were made by God, not one shall be exiled from his kingdom; when all the alloy of evil that like a corrupt matter is mingled in things, shall be dissolved, and consumed in the furnace of purifying fire, and everything that had its origin from God shall be re- stored to its pristine state of purity.\" \"This is the end of our hope, that nothing shall be left contrary to the good, but that the divine life, penetrating all things, shall absolutely destroy death from existing things, sin having been previously destroyed,\" etc.[^343] \"For it is evident that God will in truth be 'in all' when there shall be no evil in existence, when every created being is at harmony with itself, and every tongue shall confess that Jesus Christ is Lord; when every creature shall have been made one body.
-Now the body of Christ, as I have often said, is the whole of humanity.\"[^344] On the Psalms, "Neither is sin from eternity, nor will it last to eternity.
+He has well been called "the flower of orthodoxy."
+He declared that Christ "frees mankind from their wickedness, healing the very inventor of wickedness."
+He asks: "What is then the scope of St. Paul's argument in this place?
+That the nature of evil shall one day be wholly exterminated, and divine, immortal goodness embrace within itself all intelligent natures; so that of all who were made by God, not one shall be exiled from his kingdom; when all the alloy of evil that like a corrupt matter is mingled in things, shall be dissolved, and consumed in the furnace of purifying fire, and everything that had its origin from God shall be re- stored to its pristine state of purity."
+"This is the end of our hope, that nothing shall be left contrary to the good, but that the divine life, penetrating all things, shall absolutely destroy death from existing things, sin having been previously destroyed," etc.[^343] "For it is evident that God will in truth be 'in all' when there shall be no evil in existence, when every created being is at harmony with itself, and every tongue shall confess that Jesus Christ is Lord; when every creature shall have been made one body.
+Now the body of Christ, as I have often said, is the whole of humanity."[^344] On the Psalms, "Neither is sin from eternity, nor will it last to eternity.
 For that which did not always exist shall not last forever."

 His language demonstrates the fact that the word *aionios* did not have the meaning of endless duration in his day.
 He distinctly says:
-\"Whoever considers the divine power will plainly perceive that it is able at length to restore by means of the *aionion* purgation and expiatory sufferings, those who have gone even to this extremity of wickedness.\" Thus \"everlasting\" punishment will end in salvation, according to one of the greatest of the fathers of the Fourth Century.
+"Whoever considers the divine power will plainly perceive that it is able at length to restore by means of the *aionion* purgation and expiatory sufferings, those who have gone even to this extremity of wickedness."
+Thus "everlasting" punishment will end in salvation, according to one of the greatest of the fathers of the Fourth Century.

 ### Gregory's Language.

-In his *Sermo Catecheticus Magnus*, a work of forty chapters, for the teaching of theological learners, written to show the harmony of Christianity with the instincts of the human heart, he asserts \"the annihilation of evil, the restitution of all things, and the final restoration of evil men and evil spirits to the blessedness of union with God, so that he may be 'all in all,' embracing all things endued with sense and reason\" --- doctrines derived by him from Origen.
+In his *Sermo Catecheticus Magnus*, a work of forty chapters, for the teaching of theological learners, written to show the harmony of Christianity with the instincts of the human heart, he asserts "the annihilation of evil, the restitution of all things, and the final restoration of evil men and evil spirits to the blessedness of union with God, so that he may be 'all in all,' embracing all things endued with sense and reason" --- doctrines derived by him from Origen.
 To save the credit of a doctor of the church of acknowledged orthodoxy, it has been asserted from the time of Germanus of Constantinople, that these passages were foisted in by heretical writers.
-But there is no foundation for this hypothesis, and we may safely say that \"the wish is father to the thought,\" and that the final restitution of all things was distinctly held and taught by him in his writings.
+But there is no foundation for this hypothesis, and we may safely say that "the wish is father to the thought," and that the final restitution of all things was distinctly held and taught by him in his writings.

-He teaches that \"when death approaches to life, and darkness to light, and the corruptible to the incorruptible, the inferior is done away with and reduced to non-existence, and the thing purged is benefited, just as the dross is purged from gold by fire....In the same way in the long
+He teaches that "when death approaches to life, and darkness to light, and the corruptible to the incorruptible, the inferior is done away with and reduced to non-existence, and the thing purged is benefited, just as the dross is purged from gold by fire....In the same way in the long